LogolicusZ/logolicusz-blogs/content/posts/Gehirn TKL.md

 </div>
 <p class="image-text">Photo by <a href="https://www.instagram.com/alexotos/">Alexotos</a></p>

-Now lets talk about the design of the board.
-Its a classic F12 top mount board, that uses a classic design with refrences to HR Giger and Y2K asthetics.
+Now, let's discuss the design of the board.
+The Gehirn is a classic F12 top mount board that draws inspiration from HR Giger and Y2K aesthetics.

-The biggest point of interest on the board has to be the weight, showing of a extremly detailed engraving of a fossilised Alien.
-The board also features more engravings on the top of the board, inside and backside.
+The most striking feature of the board has to be its weight, which showcases an extremely detailed engraving of a fossilized alien.
+Additionally, the board features intricate engravings on the top, inside, and backside.

-Also a very prominent feature of the board is Baions own "screw less" design the Baion bolts.
-On a typical screw less board there would be holes on the top and bottom of the PCB allowing you to screw together, many people dont like this since the screws can easily get lost inside of the case forcing you to open it all up again to get the one screw out.
-Baionbolts allow you to screw the case together the case on a 45° angle, also making it possible to use bigger screws, so that it is harder to loose the screws in the case.
+The Gehirn board also boasts Baion's unique "screw-less" design, the Baion bolts.

+Unlike traditional screw-less boards that have holes on the top and bottom of the PCB for screwing together, Baionbolts enable you to screw the case at a 45-degree angle.
+This design not only allows for the use of larger screws but also reduces the risk of losing screws inside the case.

+Many people appreciate this feature as it eliminates the need to open up the entire case just to retrieve a lost screw.

 <img src="/imgs/Gehirn-article/Gehirn12.webp" alt="Gehirn TKL Images" title="Baionlenja" class="TitleImage">

 <p class="image-text">Photo by <a href="https://www.instagram.com/baionlenja">Baionlenja</a></p>

-The keyboard hobby has been moving more and more into the direction of instock sales, the Gehirn follows that trend as well.
-The board would have 2 rounds each with the own colors.
-So you only had that chance to buy the specific colors you wanted!
-R1 dropped with a total of 200 units with only WKL (Win Key Less) available, with vendors in 8 different regions, the boards were already produced and the preorder was open for 24h.
+The keyboard hobby has been shifting towards in-stock sales, and the Gehirn follows this trend.
+It will have two rounds, each with its own unique colors.
+This means that you will only have the opportunity to purchase the specific colors you want during each round.

+Round 1 offered a total of 200 units, all of which were WKL (Win Key Less) layouts.
+Vendors in eight different regions carried the board, and it was already produced before the preorder was opened for 24 hours.

-R2 will drop on the 15 may with a total number of 335 units available.
-Baion and Manu have also decided to add two more vendors and this time also having WK (Win Key) and HHKB (Happy Hacking Key Board) available besides WKL.
-The board will also have a two collabs, one being a collab with GMK Symbiote and another one with their own next project GMK Nerve.
+On May 15, R2 will be released with 335 units available.
+Baion and Manu have added two more vendors for this round and will offer WK (Win Key), HHKB (Happy Hacking Keyboard), and WKL (Win Key Less) layouts.

+Additionally, the Gehirn will feature two collaborations: one with GMK Symbiote and another with their upcoming project, GMK Nerve.

-Those who have already joined R1, as well as those who will join R2, can look forward to a board that caters to a well-liked niche.
+Both R1 participants and future R2 joiners can look forward to a board that caters to a popular niche.

 ## Sound Test